-During run time, Alexa Conversations uses artificial intelligence, based on the dialog model, to manage the conversation with the user.
+During run time, Alexa Conversations uses AI, based on the dialog management model, to manage the conversation with the user.
 Alexa calls your skill endpoint only when the user has provided all the information that the API needs to fulfill the request.
 You can host your skill endpoint on AWS Lambda or your web server.
 When Alexa does call your skill, the JSON requests and responses are similar to the format described in the Request and Response JSON Reference for custom skills.

 The request to your skill is similar to an intent request, but is of type

 Dialog.API.Invoked.
 The response from the skill includes a status and a return value.
 These values contain the data that Alexa Conversations uses to select and populate the response template and inform subsequent dialog turns and API calls.
 For details about the request and response format for Alexa Conversations, see Request and Response Reference for Alexa Conversations.
 For details about how your skill handles calls from Alexa Conversations, see Handle API Calls for Alexa Conversations.

 You can have Alexa Conversations handle all or part of the dialog management for an existing skill.
 To switch from intent-based dialog management to Alexa Conversations (or vice versa), you send a

 Dialog.DelegateRequest directive from your skill code.
 Delegation switches back when the skill explicitly sends another

 Dialog.DelegateRequest directive.
 You can save session attributes, such as the dialog state, when you hand off delegation.
 For details, see Steps to Add Alexa Conversations to an Existing Skill and Hand off Dialog Management to and from Alexa Conversations.

 - Steps to Create a Skill with Alexa Conversations